 Synergy Vision and its team members will ensure that when providing supports to customers under the NDIS, including when offering plan management or support coordination services, any conflict of interest is declared and any risks to customers are mitigated.

 All employees will act in the best interests of NDIS participants and other customers, ensuring that participants are informed, empowered and able to maximise choice and control.
 Staff members will not (by act or omission) constrain, influence or direct decision-making by a person with a disability and/or their family so as to limit that person’s access to information, opportunities, and choice and control.

 Employees will ensure that Synergy Vision proactively manages perceived and actual conflicts of interest in service delivery.
 Employees will manage, document and report on individual conflicts as they arise, and ensure that advice to a participant about support options (including those not delivered directly by Synergy Vision) is transparent and promotes choice and control.

 As required by the NDIA Terms of Business, all participants will be “treated equally, and no participant [shall be] given preferential treatment above another in the receipt or provision of supports”.
-(See note below.)
+See the section below.

 Managing conflict of interest in plan management and support coordination

 Members of the Coordination Team performing support coordination functions will ensure that:

 - The organisation will act as directed by the customer and in the best interests of the customer.

-- customers will be presented with options regarding support delivery in the future, including whether they would like to be weight-listed with other providers
+- Customers will be presented with options regarding support delivery in the future, including whether they would like to be wait-listed with other providers

 Gifts, benefits, commissions and the NDIS